 - The input time series data cannot contain data repeatedly sampled from the same time point.

-If the limit is exceeded, you need to aggregate the data or reduce the sampling amount.
+If this limit is exceeded, you must aggregate the data or reduce the sampling amount.

 |Clustering capacity of the density-based clustering algorithm||A maximum of 5,000 time series curves, each of which cannot contain more than 1,440 time points|